Yoga For Back Pain - Strike A Pose For A Healthier Back

 Which Is The Best Type Of Yoga For Your Back Pain?

-However before you begin you need to be aware that there are many different types of yoga, all catering to slightly different needs.
+However before you begin you need to be aware that there are a few different types of yoga and each one caters to slightly different needs.

-So read through the following to list to see which one suits you the best:
+So read through this list of the most popular forms of yoga to see which one suits you the best:

-Postures are held for longer in this form of yoga than most and the aim is to bring peace to the mind and the body.
-A good starting point.
+These postures are held for longer in this form of yoga than most with the aim is to bring peace and relaxation to the mind and the body.

 The idea behind this is that the sweat you produce from the heat will flush out toxins from your body.

-Plus it will help your muscles to relax more and enable you to stretch further into the postures.
+Plus it will help your muscles to relax more which enables you to stretch further into the postures.

-However because of the intensity of this form of yoga it may not be for everyone with chronic low back pain, and probably not one for beginners.
+However because of the intensity of this form of yoga it may not be suitable for everyone with back pain.

-However personally I found that holding the posture for longer actually increased my pain, so be aware that this may not be for everyone.
+However personally I found that holding the yoga postures for longer actually increased my pain.

-So as you can see there is no one-size fits all here.
+However as you can see there is no one-size fits all when it comes to yoga.

 How to Get Started With Yoga